 Vice President of Corporate Affairs of FEMSA

 Joined FEMSA in 2019 after a long professional career in the public, private and nonprofit sectors.
 He has been Secretary of Labor and Social Planning for the federal government, Undersecretary of the Interior, Head of the Federal Consumer Protection Agency, representative to the Mexico City Legislative Assembly and federal congressional representative.
 Mr. Campa holds a Law degree from Universidad Anahuac.

 Vice President of Administration and Corporate Control of FEMSA

 Mr. González joined FEMSA in 1973 and assumed his current position in 2001.
-His previous roles have included CFO of FEMSA Cerveza, Director of Planning and Corporate Development of FEMSA and CEO of FEMSA Logística.
+His previous roles have included CFO of FEMSA Cerveza, Director of Planning and Corporate Development of FEMSA, and CEO of FEMSA Logística.
 He serves as Secretary of the Audit Committee of both FEMSA’s and Coca-Cola FEMSA’s Boards of Directors, and is a member of the Board of Productora de Papel, S.A.
-He holds a BA in Accounting from Universidad Autónoma de Nuevo León and completed postgraduate studies in Business Administration at IPADE.
+He holds a BA in Accounting from Universidad Autónoma de Nuevo León and completed postgraduate studies in Business Administration from IPADE.

-John Anthony Santa Maria Otazúa
+John Anthony Santa Maria Otazua